 One-time administration of RGX-202 aims to address the underlying cause of Duchenne by potentially enabling production of microdystrophin in muscle cells to protect them from damage and ultimately preserve muscle function.

-RGX-202 has received Orphan Drug Orphan Drug Designation and Rare Pediatric Disease Designation from the FDA.
+RGX-202 has received Orphan Drug Designation, Rare Pediatric Disease Designation and Fast Track Designation from the FDA.

 The AFFINITY DUCHENNE™ Phase 1/2, first-in-human trial of RGX-202 is active and recruiting patients.
 Learn more about the trial: NCT05693142